 - Personal items such as clothing, which should be neatly put away out of sight.

 One area where we’re very fussy about personalisation is the bathroom.
 It’s okay to have decorative items on show such as nice soap dispensers and clean, neat towels, but remove personal hygiene items, toothbrushes, razors and other personal items.
 It might sound extreme, but imagine your bathroom is a hotel bathroom.
 Guests don’t want to see other people’s toothbrushes and razors!

 As Moving Day Draws Closer

 You should already have made a good start with packing.
 Once you’ve secured your buyer it’s time to add to the collection in your self storage room.

-You could organise the remaining packing by category, or by room.
+You could organize the remaining packing by category, or by room.
 If you’re doing all your own packing and moving, it’s important to make an early start if you want to reduce the stress.